changh95/Academic-Page/_pages/about.md

   - /about.html
 ---

-In essence, I am...
+In Essence, I am...
 ====

-Surgical Robot Enthusiast.
+A Surgical Robot Enthusiast

 ------------------------------------------